-The return of religion to the public sphere in politics and the academy is one of the great surprises of the twenty-first century.
+Contrary to popular belief, religion is not a taboo topic at Duke.
+From an academic perspective, the return of religion to the public sphere in politics and the academy is one of the great surprises of the twenty-first century.
 It has given rise to new local, national and global politics, and interacts with rapidly advancing science that expands knowledge and human life.
 This leads to rethinking of the boundaries of science and religion and their possible collaboration.
 In this FOCUS cluster, we inquire how the biblical tradition, and the great books of the Abrahamic religions, inspire, challenge, and shape political and scientific institutions.
-At the same time, we look at pioneering lab experiments and new scientific approaches to addiction and rehabilitation, and ask what role religion may play in rehabilitation.
-Using historical, literary and scientific approaches, students gain familiarity with both religious traditions and experimental science, and explore their psychological and social impact.
+At the same time, we look at pioneering lab experiments and new scientific evidence to fully understand addiction as a treatable brain disease and its treatment.
+A field trip to a therapeutic community will enhance and support our understanding of the nature of drug addiction.
+Using historical, literary and scientific approaches, students gain familiarity with both religious traditions and experimental science and explore their psychological and social impact.
 How do the sacred texts of Islam, Judaism, and Christianity relate to each other and shape the social and political world of religious communities?
 How do religious traditions respond to scientific challenges and help science accomplish it social mission?
 Answering these questions personally and professionally, students will get a head start toward a richly diverse career.
+Whether you are part of a particular religion or are already convinced that religion shapes perceptions of science in public life, this focus program is for you!

 Peter Casarella, Professor of Theology